 view of a cabin at allegany state park with a campfire lit out front

-Summer brings with it a slew of fairs and festivals in the region, and the Chautauqua County Fair is a must-visit from July 18-23, with tickets at $10.
-The Allegany County Fair from July 17-22 offers a similar experience but for free!
-The Great Wellsville Balloon Rally from July 21-23 is another free event, featuring over 30 hot air balloons taking flight from Island Park.
-The Fredonia Farm Festival on August 25-27 celebrates the region's agricultural heritage with live music, food vendors, and a farmers' market.
-Admission is free, so don't miss out!
-Garlic lovers can rejoice at the Cuba Garlic Festival from September 16-17, featuring garlic-themed activities, live music, and food vendors.
+Summer brings with it a slew of fairs and festivals in the region, and the Chautauqua County Fair is a must-visit from July 21-26, with tickets at $10.
+Garlic lovers can rejoice at the Cuba Garlic Festival from September 19-20, featuring garlic-themed activities, live music, and food vendors.
 The best part?
 Admission is free!
+Just under an hour from your campground is the Great Wellsville Balloon Rally from July 17-19, a free event featuring over 30 hot air balloons taking flight from Island Park.

 Finger Lakes

-The Finger Lakes region is renowned for its awe-inspiring scenery, breathtaking gorges, cascading waterfalls, and crystal-clear lakes.
-Chase waterfalls from Watkins Glen to Letchworth, and discover Ithaca Falls, Buttermilk Falls, and Robert H. Treman State Park.
+Retreat to the restorative La Tourelle Hotel, a luxury venue just minutes from downtown Ithaca and perched on 70 acres of scenic beauty ($170/night).
+The Finger Lakes region is renowned for its awe-inspiring natural beauty, breathtaking gorges, cascading waterfalls, and crystal-clear lakes.
+Chase wondrous waterfalls from Watkins Glen to Ithaca Falls, Buttermilk Falls, Taughannock Falls State Park, and Robert H. Treman State Park.
 With a plethora of outdoor activities such as hiking, biking, boating, and fishing, there is something for everyone to enjoy.
-If you're equipped with a kayak or canoe, you can take advantage of the free launches available at any of the 11 Finger Lakes, or opt for one of the many nearby kayak rentals.
-For a truly picturesque paddling experience, rent a Crystal Tandem Kayak at Green Lakes State Park for $20 and enjoy a unique view of the glacial lake.
+If you're equipped with a kayak or canoe, you can take advantage of the free launches available at any of the 11 Finger Lakes (Cayuga Lake being the closest), or opt for one of the many nearby kayak rental spots, including Paddle-N-More.

-Explore the lush trails and blooming flowers at The Cornell Botanic Gardens in Ithaca, where admission is free.
-Or sip your way through Finger Lakes Wine Country, boasting three distinct wine trails: Cayuga Lake Wine Trail, Keuka Lake Wine Trail, and Seneca Lake Wine Trail.
+Explore the lush trails and blooming flowers at The Cornell Botanic Gardens, where admission is free.
+Or sip your way through Cayuga Lake Wine Trail, part of the renowned Finger Lakes Wine Country.
 Not a wine enthusiast?
 Not a problem.
-Every weekend in Ithaca, the Ithaca Farmers Market offers over a hundred vendors selling fresh locally grown produce and homemade foods.
+Every weekend, the Ithaca Farmers Market offers over a hundred vendors selling fresh locally grown produce and homemade foods.

-Attend the Canandaigua Music & Arts Festival from July 14-16, featuring live music performances, food vendors, and arts and crafts, all free of charge.
-The Great New York State Fair (pictured) is the quintessential summer event, taking place August 23-September 4 and offering a world of amusement with fair food, big-name performers, thrilling rides, farm animals, captivating exhibits, and more! (entry fee $6)
+The Finger Lakes is also home to The Great New York State Fair, a quintessential summer event, taking place August 26-September 7 and offering a world of amusement with fair food, big-name performers, thrilling rides, farm animals, captivating exhibits, and more! (entry fee $8)

 Greater Niagara